Main Article Content

 Cavoukian, A. (2009).
 Privacy by design: The 7 foundational principles.
 Information and Privacy Commissioner of Ontario, Canada.

-Gunnarsson, A., and Ekberg, S. (2003).
-Invasion of privacy, spam one result of bad privacy protection, Master thesis, Blekinge Institute of Technology, Sweden.
+Gunnarsson, A., & Ekberg, S. (2003).
+Invasion of privacy, spam one result of bad privacy protection, [Thesis, Blekinge Institute of Technology, Sweden].

 Jegatheesan, S. (2013).
-Cookies – Invading our privacy for marketing, advertising and security issues, International Journal of Scientific and Engineering Research, 4(5), pp.3.
+Cookies – Invading our privacy for marketing, advertising and security issues.
+International Journal of Scientific and Engineering Research, 4(5), 3.

-Zhu, Y. Q., and Chang, J. H., (2016).
+Zhu, Y. Q., & Chang, J. H., (2016).
 The key role of relevance in personalized advertisement: Examining its impact on perceptions of privacy invasion, self-awareness, and continuous use intentions.
-Computers in Human Behavior, 65, pp.442–447.
+Computers in Human Behavior, 65, 442–447.